venbn/Module13-HW/README.md

+### IMPORTANT NOTE ##

+I was unable to successfully execute the code on "Jupyter notebook" on my Mac.
+So, used Google Colab to complete the assignment.

 ## Dev

 I use Jupyter notebook to write the Python code, this code is built in Jupyter notebook on a Mac PC.